Ste. Genevieve, Missouri: Late 19th century to present

 By the late 19th and early 20th centuries, Ste.
 Genevieve also had numerous lime kilns and quarries, important to the industrialization of nearby cities.
-The city had numerous Africa-American families who had long been residents of the community, including people of color of partial French and German ancestry.
+The city had numerous African-American families who had long been residents of the community, including people of color of partial French and German ancestry.
 Like the ethnic European French, most of these African-American families were members of the Catholic church in the town, and some were educated and property owners.
 Some had also been French speakers in the colonial period.

 As the lime kilns and quarries were expanded, African-American migrant workers, mostly men, came from Tennessee, Mississippi, and Arkansas to take jobs in these industries.
 They tended to belong to Protestant sects, if they were religiously affiliated.
 From quite different cultural backgrounds, the two groups of African Americans did not intermingle much.
 The migrant workers lived in poorer areas of town or outside in company housing.
 They tended to congregate in a neighborhood referred to as The Shacks.

 Race riot of 1930

 By 1930 Ste Genevieve had about 2662 residents, of whom 170 were African American and the remainder European American.
 Another 170 African Americans lived outside the town in the county, closer to the work sites.
-The riot was a four day disturbance, long shrouded in secrecy, during which vigilantes drove away most of the town’s black residents, many of whom were recent arrivals recruited to work in local lime kilns and stone quarries.
+The riot was a four day disturbance, long shrouded in secrecy, during which vigilantes drove away most of the town's black residents, many of whom were recent arrivals recruited to work in local lime kilns and stone quarries.

+Greene, Kremer and Holland (1993) state, “In 1930 state troopers were twice called into the little town of Ste.
+Genevieve to prevent a triple lynching.
+The entire black population, with the exception of two families, left town after the threatened lynchings.”